cqlengine/cqlengine/README.md

 cqlengine
 ===============

+## IMPORTANT!!
+This package is now deprecated!!

-## IMPORTANT!! cqlengine is being merged into the DataStax native driver.
+## Please use the DataStax native driver, which includes cqlengine as the cassandra.cqlengine module.

 Please direct issues to the [native driver JIRA](https://datastax-oss.atlassian.net/secure/RapidBoard.jspa?rapidView=5&projectKey=PYTHON&view=planning.nodetail)